JuanJ4/Backend-SQL-DevOps-Python/readme.md

 - Week 5: All About Algorithms

 ## SQL and Python 2/3
-This course taught me to design and use relational databases with SQL (Structured Query Language), the most popular database language worldwide.
+Designed and use relational databases with SQL (Structured Query Language), the most popular database language worldwide.
 Learned a widely used version of SQL called PostgreSQL, and learn to link PostgreSQL databases to Python applications, creating powerful back end systems to handle complex data with ease.

 - Week 1: Data Modeling and Database Technologies
 - Week 2: Just SQL